We will update such a document within two days.

 Do you mean to say “LMIC library does not support all current LoRaWAN features”?

 If I understand correctly from the Heltec forum the LoRaWAN library used for the CubeCell is based on LoRaMac-node which also supports Semtech SX126x LoRa chips (integrated on ASR6501 used on the CubeCell).
 Is that correct?

 Has this been implemented as a true Arduino library (that can be easily updated) or is it tightly integrated into Heltec’s ASR650x Arduino core?

 If library, is the implementation truly open source?

-ASR6501 is a SoC manufactured by ASR Microelectonics.
+ASR6501 is a SIP manufactured by ASR Microelectonics.

-It combines an ARM Cortex-M0+ 32 bits 48MHz MCU with 16kB SRAM and 128kB flash together with a Semtech SX1262 LoRa tranceiver on a single SoC.
+It combines a Cypress PSoC 4000 ARM Cortex-M0+ 32 bits 48MHz MCU with 16kB SRAM and 128kB flash together with a Semtech SX1262 LoRa tranceiver in a single package.